top of page

 This stamp is engraved with the coat of arms of the Tinteniac family, whose members were the Marquis of Quimerc'h, the Barons of Combout, and Lords of Tréanna, Botilliau, the Percher, Haut-Bois, and Buzuech.
 Vincent de Tinténiac, a prominent member of this family, was born in 1764 in Quimper, where they owned the castle of Quimerc'h en Bannalec.
 Killed in 1795, he was a French general also referred to as "Chevalier de Tinténiac" (The Knight of Tinteniac), or by his nickname "Le Loup Blanc" (The White Wolf).
 The coat of arms "ermine, a crescent gules" is described in French as "d'hermines au croissant de gueules, qui est Quimerc'h".
 The three last words of the heraldic description emphasize that it belongs to the cadet branch Quimerc'h.
 (Ai)

-Blason famille Tinteniac de Kerimerc'h
+Blason famille Tinteniac de Kerimerc'h.

 Seal stamp with the arms of the Tinteniac de Quimerc'h family from France.

-Gerry's Collection of Antique Wax Seal Stamps is a private collection.
+Gerry's Collection of Antique Seal Stamps.

 bottom of page